ogelbric/7u2a/README.md

-# vCenter update 7.0.2a (7u2a) deliveres the VMware Operator.
+# vCenter update 7.0.2a (7u2a) delivers the VMware Operator.

 ## Upgrade your vCenter to 7.0.2a via ISO mount onto vCenter VM.